lollcat/se3-augmented-coupling-flows/README.md

 ## TODO
+- make bijectors work nicely for batched and unbatched data, and add to tests

 First `bijector_nice.py` is super simple, so is best for sanity checking the augmented flow idea
 - Test on simple target function (`target.double_well.py`).
 Does it train?
 Further checks that the resultant flow is equivariant.